What Makes a Good Board Member?

 Board Member Role Description

-Sarah Figueroa, Interim President, Past Treasurer
+Sarah Figueroa, President, Past Treasurer

 Sarah was born and raised in Germany and moved to El Paso, Texas just in time to attend college at UTEP, where she earned her Marketing degree.
 Sarah runs her own advertising agency, The Davis Group, specializing in paid media strategy and placement for non-profit, commercial businesses and government agencies.
 Sarah is passionate about connecting people with experiences, especially within their own backyard and once her son had his first adventure with ATX KIDS CLUB, there was no going back!
 Sarah joined the ATX KIDS CLUB board in 2023 to be a part of bringing this amazing organization closer to more kids in the Austin area than ever!